dorianbrown/my_blog/_posts/2019-09-03-what-is-supervised-learning.md

 ## Hypothesis Classes and No Free Lunch

 There are some steps we need to take on our path to finding that mysterious function $h$.
 A very important one is that we need to make some assumptions on what the $h$ looks like, and what space of functions we'll be looking in.
 This could be linear functions, decision trees, polynomials, or whatever.
 These are called *hypothesis spaces*, usually denoted with $\mathcal{H}$.
+We need to make this assumption, since this choice has a big impact on how our model will generalize to new data points which aren't present in our training data, which is the ultimate goal of machine learning.

-We need to make this assumption, since this choice has a big impact on how our model will generalize to new data points which aren't present in our training data, which is in general what you want to achieve.
+One way of understanding these hypothesis spaces is to look at how expressive they are, or how flexible they are in capturing the structure of a dataset.
+One of the challenges of machine learning is finding the right balance of flexibility, where not enough causes *underfitting* or *bias*, and too much causes *overfitting* or *variance*.
+One way of describing this expressiveness is the [Vapnik–Chervonenkis dimension](https://en.wikipedia.org/wiki/Vapnik%E2%80%93Chervonenkis_dimension).

 {%
     include image.html